 The quicker you can get the interior humidity level lowered, the sooner the sand roll-out will cease.
 Here are a few things that can help:

-• Turn up the heater and run all fans to keep air moving, with the main focus on exhausting the moist air at the same time.
+Turn up the heater and run all fans to keep air moving, with the main focus on exhausting the moist air at the same time.
+Important note: heaters will not exhaust or remove moist air.
+Turning up the heat will only help drying and curing if the moisture in the air is removed by fans or dehumidifiers.
+Just using the heater and fans will only blow moist air around.

 Another common problem with surfacing indoor tennis courts is application of coatings on a very smooth surface.
 Indoor courts do not benefit from the wind and rains, which actually help to move debris off the surface.
 Dirt and sand particles, that come out of the surface, become abrasive to color coatings under the scuffing of tennis courts.
 Long-term, this can create a very smooth surface which makes it difficult for application of color coatings.
 The application squeegee can wipe the coatings off of a smooth surface, and leave a very thin coating.
 This can sometimes cause irregular color patches or inconsistent textures on the surface.
 To prevent this, apply the first coat of Acrylic Resurfacer (properly mixed with sand and water) with a squeegee, but follow directly behind with a soft, horse hair-type broom or brush.
 This puts a fine grooved text in the coating.
 Once the first coat of Resurfacer is dry, squeegee apply another coat of resurfacer, going the cross-direction.
 This allows the second coat of resurfacer to “grab” onto the groove finish and deposit a complete textured coat.
 At this point, the surface is ready to accept the tennis court color coating surface layers.